KobeVdL/Conditional-program-generator/README.md

 Secondly you need to install ghci and stack, stack is needed to include randomness in the algorithm.
 For testing you need to make sure you installed the latest ghci (package timeit).

-## Information about the classes used
+## Information about the Files used
-* **BasicProlog** - This class has the basic constructor to construct a Horn clause program, furthermore it also includes functions to bind variables to the given  term/predicate/rule.
+* **BasicProlog** - This file has the basic constructor to construct a Horn clause program, furthermore it also includes functions to bind variables to the given  term/predicate/rule.
 The classes supported are the following:
   * **Term** - The basic building blocks of our program, a term is a constant, an atom or a variable.
 Example: true = MkTerm "true" 0 []

                The first argument describes the name of the term, make sure not to use names that consist of "_"[Number] then the renaming algorithm won't work.